Yes. A Passenger Can Sue a Drunk Driver for Injuries in a Rollover Crash.

-No, the impaired driver does not need to have a DUI conviction for you to win your case, but a conviction can make it easier to win.
+No, a drunk driver does not need to be convicted for a DUI or DWI for a passenger to have a case, but a conviction does make it easier to win.

 Impairment can result from any blood alcohol concentration (BAC) above .00.
-Even a small amount of alcohol will negatively affect your judgment, muscular coordination, and vision, making you more likely to lose control of your vehicle.
-This is important legally for issues such as fault and amount of compensation.
+Even a small amount of alcohol will negatively affect judgment, muscle coordination, and vision, which makes it easier to lose control of a vehicle.
+This is important legally for issues such as fault and the amount of compensation.

 What if the Passenger Had Been Drinking Before the Rollover Crash?